Manchester City have finished top of the north section of the U18 Premier League but how impressive have their statistics been?

-Having won 17 matches and drawn four, City’s win percentage is over 80%.
-City have dropped just eight points in the first period of this season and will be looking to end the regional stage with wins against Middlesbrough and Liverpool.
+Having won 17 matches, drawn four and lost one, City’s win percentage is just under 80%.
+City have dropped just eleven points in the first period of this season.

 A 7-0 thrashing of Liverpool in just the third match of the season got the ball rolling and since then City have put 11 past Wolves across two matches and reached the five goal mark in the home victory over Stoke.